Design & Engineering Technology

 Upon completion of this course, the student will be able to:

-- produce finished drawings for use in manufacturing a product.
+- produce finished drawings for use in manufacturing a product component or a building's mechanical system.

-- produce finished documentation specifying the use and applicability of given mechanical products in commercial applications.
+- produce finished documentation (other than drawings) specifying the production process for a component or specifying the use and applicability of given mechanical products in commercial applications.

-- analyze the application of machine system components in accord with professional workplace practices.
+- analyze the application of design components in accord with professional workplace practices.

 - Transferable:CSU